Research Documentation

 - Phases 2-3: Nested structure migration happening incrementally

-- Custom Notification System Research - MVP shipped in v2.6.16; Phase 2 dropped
+- Custom Notification System Research - Alternative notification modal system

 Implemented Features (Research Removed)